D3lt4lph4/jpeg_deep/README.md

 ## Installation

-The provided code can be used directly or install as a package.
-The following steps are to install the dependencies in a virtual env:
+The provided code can be used directly or installed as a package.

+### Direct use

+The examples provided suppose the usage of a virtual environnement.
+The following steps are to setup this environnement:

 ```bash
 # Making virtualenv